Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       ![Mockup of new layout](/img/your-space-landing-–-3.jpg "Mockup of new layout")

-      This header bar would be consistent across all stages, which one space for instructional messages.
+      This header bar would be consistent across all stages, with one space for instructional messages.

       #### Gamification